bartificer/programming-by-stealth/docs/pbs68.md

 </button>
 ```

-The important things to note are that the button needs to have the classes `dropdown-toggle` & `dropdown-toggle-split` (in addition to the usual Bootstrap button classes), the data attribute `data-toggle="dropdown"`, and that for accessibility reasons, it should have an ID and define the ARIA attributes `aria-haspopup="true"` & `aria-expanded="false"`.
+The important things to note are that the button needs to have the classes `dropdown-toggle` & `dropdown-toggle-split` (in addition to the usual Bootstrap button classes), the data attribute `data-toggle="dropdown"`, and that for accessibility reasons, it should have an ID and define the ARIA attributes `aria-haspopup="true"` and `aria-expanded="false"`.
 Again, for accessibility reasons, note that the only thing the button contains is a `<span>` with a label describing what the button does that’s only visible to screen readers (i.e. has the Bootstrap utility class `.sr-only`).

-The next piece of markup we need is the code for the dropdown itself, we add this after the newly added trigger button:
+The next piece of markup we need is the code for the drop-down itself.
+We add this after the newly added trigger button:

 ```html
 <span class="dropdown-menu" aria-labelledby="login_dd_t">